manmeet3591/run_graphcast_LS6/README.md

 # run_graphcast_LS6
 Run graphcast on TACC lonestar6 using earth2mip (https://github.com/NVIDIA/earth2mip).

-Install earth2mip and graphcast from Git Hub to a new conda environment.
+Install earth2mip and graphcast from Git Hub to a new conda environment and name it earth2mip.

 You should have cdsapi credentials in your home directory.